Updated May 3, 2023

 ERP Improves efficiency across departments

 As ERP integrates each department into a central database, finance, marketing, manufacturing and inventory control improves.
-Data comes from sales, finance, and various business units with different sets of numbers, ERP integrates them giving a snapshot for CEO to assess.
+Data comes from sales, finance, and various business units with different sets of numbers, ERP integrates them giving a snapshot for the CEO to assess.
 Reporting formats and procedures can be custom made for each organization enabling collaboration and discussion between departments.
-Manufacturing processes can be streamlined using automation features of ERP, inventory control is better through the centralized system and the customer is taken care of in the entire life-cycle of the product – whether it is five years or seven years.
+Manufacturing processes can be streamlined using automation features of ER.
+Inventory control is better through the centralized system.
+The customer is taken care of in the product’s entire life-cycle – whether it is five years or seven years.

 It benefits both start-ups and traditional businesses